Pratikshinde55/K8s-Minikube-Setup/README.md

   ![scale-cmd](https://github.com/user-attachments/assets/3ecc1a0f-c6e5-41db-89f6-d8d4491bec91)

+## delete all:
+- delete command:

+      kubectl delete all -all

 ## Delete minikube single-node cluster:

      minikube delete
 - **Note:** After deleted cluster then Go to windows file manager then go to C:\ then -> Users -> ownuser -> `.minikube` then delete this minikube file
 # Multi-Node-Cluster:
 Now here create multi-node cluster using minikube.